Get a New Job in UX Design

 About This Bootcamp

-An exciting opportunity to create and hone your personal portfolio site and get ready for a new job in UX.
+An exciting opportunity for those with a working knowledge of UX to create and hone a personal portfolio site and work towards a new job in UX.
 You’ll be paired with a mentor who suits your personality, knowledge and experience to ensure you receive the most valuable feedback and advice.
 What’s more, you’ll work on unique projects relevant to your industry and career interests, get support with your job applications and have a call with a design recruiter!

 What You’ll Receive

 Vastly increase your chances to get a job in UX design with:

 1 year of membership to our courses and community

 5 hours of video chats with your mentor

 A bootcamp curriculum tailored to get you a job